 2. Citations: Footnotes, endnotes and internal documentation are required.
 Citations are used to credit the sources of specific information as well as direct quotations.
 Citations should be listed on a separate page(s) using a format listed in Chicago Manual of Style.

 3. Submission Requirements: Each eligible school (including total homeschooled student entries) may have no more than two entries in the History Contest.
-Each student entering the competition must submit one hard copies and an electronic copy (*.doc, *PDF, or *txt format) of his/her paper by the entry deadline, March 1, 2011.
+Each student entering the competition must submit one hard copies and an electronic copy (*.doc, *PDF, or *txt format) of his/her paper by the entry deadline, March 1 (of the current school year).

 4. Selection of the Winning Entry: All entries become the property of the History Contest Committee and will not be returned.
 Proceeds (after expenses) from the sale of the bound book, created from winning entries, will be used for future funding of the Nell Propst Northeast Colorado History Contest.
 All decisions of the History Contest Judges are final and not subject to review.